 4.3 How long we hold information about you

-We will retain your data for the time necessary to fulfil the purposes for which the personal data was collected or for any further periods mandated by law.
+We will retain your data for the time necessary to fulfil the purposes for which the personal data was collected, comply with the law or our own corporate policies and procedures.

 4.4 Complaints and enquiries